 The most effective approach to online safety is to treat it as a whole school community issue, with educational messages embedded across Computing/ICT, PSHE, SRE and citizenship, as well as touching on online safety issues across the curriculum whenever and wherever children are using technology.

 South West Grid for Learning (SWGfL) has produced a fantastic resource – the Digital Literacy Curriculum which allows teachers to access free materials designed to empower pupils to think critically, behave safely, and participate responsibly in our digital world.
 You can browse the resource by Key Stage or Year Group, and find cross-curricular lessons which address digital literacy and citizenship topics in an age-appropriate way.

 Childnet's resource bank can also be sorted by Key Stage and topic.

-Internet safety in the Computing curriculum in England
+Online safety in the Computing curriculum in England

-Internet safety is included in the Programmes of Study for all Key Stages to help ensure that young people are "responsible, competent, confident and creative users of information and communication technology."
+Online safety is included in the Programmes of Study for all Key Stages to help ensure that young people are "responsible, competent, confident and creative users of information and communication technology."

 Childnet has created a resource, E-Safety in the Computing Curriculum, with guides for KS1, 2, 3 and 4 to highlight the key learning aims related to e-safety in the Computing curriculum and signpost to some key resources that can be used in the classroom to help deliver these aims.

-Internet safety in PSHE and SRE
+Online safety in PSHE and SRE

 Although the government's statutory guidance for SRE was published back in 2000 and so has no reference to online safety, the government has supported the recent supplementary guidance published by Brook, the Sex Education Forum and the PSHE Association, which explains to schools how they can address key internet safety issues such as pornography and sexting in their school's SRE.
 The Sex Education Forum's magazine also has a Pornography Issue which discusses how to approach issues surrounding pornography in school.